 One of the first constraints imposed on the possible use of a site, as if vacant, is dictated by its physical characteristics.
 Size, shape, topography, access, frontage and availability to utilities have an influence affecting the uses for which a site may be developed.
 Utility of a parcel may depend on its frontage and depth.
 Consideration must also be made of its future or potential use rather than its actual use.
 The maximum use of the land must be determined.

-Application of the physically possible tests reveals the subject consists of two parcels of land.
-Access to the site is considered good.
+Access to the various sites are considered average.